neptuneresearch/ring-membership-sql/README.md

 | 3 | `ringmember_tx_hash` | `tx_ringmember_list_ringmember_tx_hash_idx` |

 ---
-# Applications (In Development)
+# Other Queries
-These are still in development and are not yet included in the refresh or index procs.
+Some other queries are provided.
+These are not included in the refresh or index procedures and must be refreshed or indexed manually.

-- `ringmember_tx_list`: Linking the output amount index (txo_amount_index) to key offsets (tx_input_list), list the transactions which use each output as a ring member.
+- `ringmember_tx_list`: Inverse of `tx_ringmember_list`: linking the output amount index (`txo_amount_index`) to key offsets (`tx_input_list`), list the transactions which use each output as a ring member.
 - `txo_first_ring`: For each transaction output, find the first transaction which uses it as a ring member.
 - `txo_no_ring`: Transaction outputs that have never been used as ring members.

+Some queries for `txo_first_ring`:

+- `txo_first_ring_distance`: helper view that adds columns for age in terms of block height and timestamp.
+- `txo_first_ring_distance_distribution`: age distribution for first usage of ring members.
+- `ring_lock_invalid`: tests the "10 block lock time for incoming outputs" introduced in HF v12 (result: no results because the consensus rule works).

 ---